 Approximately 1 percent of Americans suffer from RA with women being two to three times more likely to develop the condition.
 Doctors do not currently know what causes RA, but they do know that the condition occurs in individuals where the immune system is having an irregular response.
 Some theories assert that a bacteria or virus may alter the immune system in ways that prevent it from recognizing certain types of bodily cells.
 Others hypothesize that there may be a link between smoking and the development of the condition.
 Researchers believe that certain genetic markers may indicate a heightened risk for the condition.

-When Can I Qualify for SSD with Rheumatoid Arthritis in Northwest Arkansas?
+Can I Qualify for SSD with Rheumatoid Arthritis in Arkansas?

 People can qualify for SSDI benefits when they can meet the non-medical requirements and the medical program requirements set forth by the SSA.
 For the nonmedical requirements, the individual must not exceed income limits, known as substantial gainful income (SGA).
 Furthermore, because the SSDI program functions like an insurance program for workers, the individual must have accumulated a sufficient number of work credits.